 If you won’t be using your butter right away, you can portion out your butter into ½ cup portions.
 This is the typical portion for 1 stick of butter.

-Use Souper Cubes portion trays to portion and chill the butter.
+Use Souper Cubes (affiliate link) portion trays to portion and chill the butter.
 Once the butter is chilled firm, you can freeze it until you have already used it.

 How To Use Buttermilk